 "Oh fine!
 Wait here."
 He gave in and stomped to another room which I assumed was his storage room.

 He returned with some peculiar clothing which I wore rather reluctantly.
 Clothes were clothes after all.
-I wore a black, elastic and tight mid-drift top* that was sleeveless with a turtleneck collar that covered three-quarters of my neck.
-Following that were black loose chiffon pants that bared the sides of my hips and were held in place by white bandages slung low around my waist*.
+I wore a black, elastic and crop top* that was sleeveless with a turtleneck collar that covered three-quarters of my neck.
+Following that were black loose chiffon pants that bared the sides of my hips and were held in place by white bandages slung just above my hip bones*.
 The wide ends of the pants were secured to my ankles with white bandages that covered my ankles.
-My feet were covered by plain black Nei Lian Sheng cloth shoes.
+My feet were covered by plain black cloth shoes.
 Black fingerless gloves made from cloth extended from my palm to my elbows.

 "You have weird fetishes old man, giving me a mid-drift shirt and pants that show my hips."
 I teased, making him flush crimson.